ctb/SomePackage/examples/discover/README.txt

 It doesn't find the test inside of 'test_package', however, because it's trying to match 'test_package' to the pattern 'test*.py'.
 See discover.py, line 146.

+Note, you can run all three tests properly with

+  % python -m discover -p 'test*'

+Even when 'test_package' is examined for tests, the file 'test_package/test_no_recurse.py' is not -- this is because the function 'test_package.load_tests' exists.
+If you rename 'load_tests' to something else, than four tests are found (and the one in test_no_recurse.py fails, as it is supposed to).